eakmanrq/sqlframe/README.md

 session = BigQuerySession()
 table_path = "bigquery-public-data.samples.natality"
-# Get the top 5 years with the greatest year-over-year % change in new families with a single child
+# Top 5 years with the greatest year-over-year % change in new families with single child
 df = (
     session.table(table_path)
     .where(F.col("ever_born") == 1)